-The terms of the Net Profits Interest prohibit Enduro from entering into hedging arrangements burdening the Trust, excluding the hedges existing prior to the date of the conveyance.
-All hedge contracts existing prior to the date of the conveyance had matured as of December 31, 2013.
+The terms of the Net Profits Interest prohibit Enduro from entering into hedging arrangements burdening the Trust, excluding the hedges that existed prior to the date of the Conveyance.
+All hedge contracts in effect prior to the date of the Conveyance had matured as of December 31, 2013.
 Accordingly, the Trust is no longer subject to risks related to derivative contracts, and therefore the amount of future cash distributions will be subject to the full impact of fluctuations due to changes in oil and natural gas prices as noted above.